JelleZijlstra/typing-spec/spec/spec.rst

 * Specifying a metaclass is not allowed.

+* TypedDicts may be made generic by adding ``Generic[T]`` among the bases (or, in Python 3.12 and higher, by using the new syntax for generic classes).

 An empty TypedDict can be created by only including ``pass`` in the body (if there is a docstring, ``pass`` can be omitted)::